samuel-daly/CSI4107/A1/README.md

 Sort this array by highest value first (decreasing order).

 For every document in this newly sorted dictionary, we write a line to ***results.txt***.
-For example, the line follows this structure:
+This line contains the topic_id, Q0, docno, rank, score, and tag.
+Here is an example of the structure:
 ```
-1 Q0 3857291841983309 1 0.999 myRun
+1 Q0 30260724248870912 1 0.9944520157716682 myRun
 ```
 The loop breaks at the 1000th document to ensure there are no more than 1000 documents.